Alex-Costea/Wiles/docs/tutorial.md

 - `read_int`, of type `fun() -> int`
 - `read_decimal`, of type `fun() -> decimal`

-### Subvalues of every object
+### Members of every object

-All objects, including `nothing`, have these subvalues, which can be accessed using the `.` operator
+All objects, including `nothing`, have these members, which can be accessed using the `.` operator

 - `.type` gets an object's **runtime** type
 - `.as_text` gets a textual representation of an object